 We rented a cottage very near the beach and close to necessary amenities, although the cottage wasn’t quite up to standard, it suited our needs.
-The garden was quite big, which certainly pleased young Murphy (as regular readers will know our 11 month old Irish Setter), plenty of room for running round and playing with his toys, as well as looking angelic.
+The garden was quite big, which certainly pleased young Murphy (as regular readers will know our 11-month-old Irish Setter), plenty of room for running around and playing with his toys, as well as looking angelic.

 We were glad though that we had the car, it was so necessary to get out and about as the village we were based in had very little going on.

-In the close vicinity we had lots of lovely little villages, with farm shops, delicatessens and great pubs, the majority of which were dog friendly.
+In the close vicinity, we had lots of lovely little villages, with farm shops, delicatessens and great pubs, plus lovely beaches; the majority of which were dog friendly.

 The evenings were mainly pretty quiet, consisting of leisurely meals of fresh seafood from The Lobster Pot of Mundesley or fish & chips from the local ‘chippy’.
-I also stocked up on samphire while there too, now I just need to work out what to do with it, lol.
+I also stocked up on samphire while there too, now I just need to work out what to do with it; do you have any suggestions?

 For our last night, however, we went to The Swan Inn at Ingham, I mean you have to follow the first rule of travel, don’t you?
 Visit a pub if it’s got your name in and this had.
 The atmosphere was great and the food delightful, combined with good company and having my faithful friend Murph with me it couldn’t get any better.